FzComet206/Spherical-World-Generation/README.md

 # Spherical World and Biome Generation

 #### Hello, this is an attempt at making a prcedurally generated sphreical world.
 The code in this project are not meant to be refactored and concise, as i no longer work on this branch.
-So please be aware of the unconventional practices and spaghetti-ness in this project, you have been warned!
-I am now working on a better version of this project could potentionally develop it into an procedurally generated sandbox/survival-ish game.
+So please be aware of the unconventional practices and spaghetti-ness in this project.
+You have been warned!
+I am now working on a better version of this project and could potentionally develop it into an procedurally generated sandbox/survival-ish game.

 Here is a screenshot of what a fully generated world look like.